elektrikmoonkey/open-source-avionics-lights-system/README.md

 - Physical switches to turn on and off
 - 3-button switch for landing light: Off, always ON, Blink left then right

-# Info
- This repository contains all the hardware and software files for an open source avionics lights system.
- The system includes navigation, landing, strobe, and taxi lights for aircraft.
- The system is based on pure hardware, using a 555 timer chip, and does not require any code.

-# Hardware
- The hardware consists of a circuit board that connects the 555 timer chip with a series of resistors, switches, and LEDs.
- The circuit diagram and schematic are provided in the `hardware` folder.
- The circuit can be powered by a 12V battery.

-# Software
- No software is needed, but if you want to modify the logic and timing of the lights, you can connect an Arduino or a Raspberry Pi board.

 # Usage
  To use the system, you need to connect the circuit board to a 12V battery and mount the LEDs on your aircraft.